Deakin provides two main types of induction for research students:

 - Induction/orientation training provided by your academic unit.

-Completion of the Research Induction program provided by Deakin Research is a mandatory requirement for all students prior to Confirmation of Candidature.
-The only exceptions are students enrolled in Master of Science (Research) (S820), Doctor of Psychology (H951) and Master of Philosophy (F801).
+Completion of the research induction program provided by Deakin Research is a mandatory requirement for all students prior to confirmation of candidature.
+The only exceptions are students enrolled in a Master of Science (Research) (S820), Doctor of Psychology (H951) and Master of Philosophy (F801).
 This program should not be confused with other induction/orientation training that may be offered or required by your academic unit.

 Induction by your academic unit